zwcloud/CairoSharp/README.md

-# ZWCloud.Cairo
+# CairoSharp
 A C# wrapper of cairo.
 All its dependcies included.

 # Copying/License
 __LGPLv3__
 Project Cairo(not the native cairo lib but the C# one) is licensed under the LGPL v3 license.

-    ZWCloud.Cairo, A C# wrapper of cairo which is a 2D vector rendering library Copyright (C) 2015  Zou Wei, zwcloud@yeah.net, http://zwcloud.net
+    CairoSharp, A C# wrapper of cairo which is a 2D vector rendering library Copyright (C) 2015  Zou Wei, zwcloud@yeah.net, http://zwcloud.net

     This program is free software: you can redistribute it and/or modify